tsunami416604/azure-docs.hu-hu/articles/load-balancer/load-balancer-get-started-internet-availability-zones-zonal-powershell.md

 ---
-title: Load Balancer létrehozása a zóna-előtérben – Azure PowerShell
+title: Create a Load Balancer with zonal frontend - Azure PowerShell
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Megtudhatja, hogyan hozhat létre standard Load Balancert a zóna-előtérben a Azure PowerShell használatával
+description: Learn how to create Standard Load Balancer with a zonal frontend using Azure PowerShell
 services: load-balancer
 documentationcenter: na
 author: asudbring